Lix3nn53/AddonForSkillAPI/README.md

 - Make all armor stands invulnerable to damage.
 - Better Chat Prefix, including Level.
 - A well requested feature of Block Break Event (Runs skills when breaking blocks).
-- Another feature lacking on SkillAPI, protected World Guard Regions, where skills cannot be used!
-- Friendly races option: Players of same class groups cant hit each other
 - Fixes for skill bar errors
 - Cast skills on drinking potions